jmbealer/my-knowledge-base/linux-commands.md

-*dnf* - package manager utility (Fedora, CentOS, RHEL: replaces yum) *yum* - package manager utility (Fedora, CentOS, RHEL: older versions) *zypper* - package manager utility (openSUSE, SUSE)

-*flatpak* - bulid, install and run applications and runtimes
+*dnf* - package manager utility (Fedora, CentOS, RHEL: replaces yum) *yum* - package manager utility (Fedora, CentOS, RHEL: older versions) *zypper* - package manager utility (openSUSE, SUSE) *flatpak* - build, install and run  flatpak applications and runtimes *uname* - print system information

-*appimage* - appimage application package manager *snap* - snappy application package manager

-*uname* - print system information
 *hostname* - show or set the system’s host name

-*uptime* - how long the system has been running *whoami* - print active user id
-*id* - print real and effective user and group ids *lscpu* - display cpu architecture information
-*lsblk* - list block devices
+*uptime* - tell how long the system has been running *id* - print real and effective user and group IDs *lscpu* - display information about the CPU architecture *lsblk* - list block devices
-*lsmod* - show the status of modules in the linux kernel *dmesg* - print or control the kernel ring buffer *sudo* - execute a command as another user
+*lsmod* - show the status of modules in the linux kernel *dmesg* - print or control the kernel ring buffer
-*su* - change user id or become superuser
-*shutdown* - shutdown or restart linux
+*su* - run a command with substitute user and group ID *shutdown* - shutdown or restart linux

 *reboot* - reboot or restart system